 When set, a status update is scheduled at the end of a trip when the trip is after-hours.
 The default is true.

 Disables the additional wakeup filter during work-hours.
 After a force exceeds the configured threshold and duration, it passes through a fixed filter.
 This filter prevents trip starts if the forces aren't sustained (frequent and short, or infrequent and long).
 Disabling it allows trips to start even for momentary forces.
 The filter is enabled by default.

 Disables the wakeup filter after hours.
 The filter is enabled by default.

 Random wait time before tx, to improve network capacity when very many units move simultaneously.
 Default is 8 seconds.

 This selects the radio frequencies to use according to your country.
 Please be sure to select the correct region, to maintain compliance with your country's radio regulations.
 Yabby Edge LoRaWANs leaving the factory are currently pre-configured for either the European 868 MHz band, US915 or AS923 1.0.3, depending on their hardware type.
 However, this is subject to change, and in the future the region may be left unset.
 If the region is unset, the device will not transmit until configured.
-Otherwise, to prevent the device from transmitting before configuration, click the Start button on the tool, and plug the cable into the device, before inserting the batteries.
+Otherwise, to prevent the device from transmitting before configuration, start the provisioning tool, and plug the cable into the device within 5 seconds of inserting the batteries.
 The region cannot be reconfigured over the air.

 Next to the region you will see the associated LoRaWAN Regional Parameters revision.
 Currently only AS923, US915 and AU915 have multiple revisions to choose from: